kjepo/lisp/README.md

 268435455 which is stored as `11101111 11111111 11111111 11111111`.
 The smallest number we
 can store is -268435456 which is stored as `11110000 00000000 00000000 00000000`.

+As it turns out, we still have to consider negative numbers if we store the tag in the least significan bits.

 ## Store the tag in the least significant bits

 ```